jpratt2/CucumberTemplateJava/README.md

 # Naming Selectors

-To use a compound Selenide selector, give it a name in the file setNamesToElementLocators.java.
+You can declare public static variables in the file e.java for Selenide locators.
+Superior to page objects, named locators can be used on multiple pages.
+In Selenide, the element isn't obtained until an action is performed on the locator.

+    public static mainButton = $("#divMain").$("button") )

+Then, in your Gherkin statements, you can refer to this variable name.

+    I click mainButton

+In java code, the variable will be available as part of the "e" class:

+    e.mainButton.click();

-You can use a Gherkin statement, if desired, to set names to string selectors.
+You can also use Gherkin statements to set names to string selectors.

     I set the name main button to the element By.tagname("button")

-But the main way to set names to either string or Selenide code selectors is in the setNamesToElementLocators file.

-    setName("main button", $("#divMain").$("button") )
-    setName("2nd button", "'button'1");

 A Gherkin statement will then recognize main button.

-    I click main button
-    And I highlight the element 2nd button
+    And I highlight the element main button

 # Predefined Statements
 There are 2 categories of statements.
 When statements are for setting up the test.
 Then statements are for assertions.
 (However, this is for readability only; Cucumber doesn't distinguish between them.)